-Hearing screening and monitoring programs are suitable for businesses, organisations and services that fall under the Health and Safety Executive (2005) controling noise at work regulations.
+Hearing screening and monitoring programs are suitable for businesses, organisations and services that fall under the Health and Safety Executive (2005) controlling noise at work regulations.

 What is hearing screening?

-It is however important to remember that there are many causes of hearing loss and that if an employee is found to have a hearing loss this does not automatically indicate that the hearing loss is due to noise exposure in the workplace for that reason, our Interhearing Audiologists are fully trained to identify the specific nature of an employee’s hearing loss and the potential causes for it.
+It's important to remember that there are many causes of hearing loss.
+If an employee is found to have hearing loss this does not automatically indicate that it occurred due to noise exposure within the workplace; for this reason, our Interhearing Audiologists are fully trained to identify the specific nature of an employee’s hearing loss, and the potential causes for it.

-At Interhearing we only use fully-qualified Audiologists registered with the RCCP, these hearing specialists not only have years of experience working in the National Health Service and Industry but are also of Senior Grade and are fully competent at carrying out the testing, with knowledge of the relevant British and International Standards.
-These professional measures ensure that Interhearing screening tests are performed to the highest standards and are reliable and accurate.
+At Interhearing we only use fully qualified Audiologists registered with the RCCP.
+These hearing specialists have years of experience working in the National Health Service, are senior grade and fully competent at carrying out any tests required.
+With knowledge of the relevant British and International Standards, these professional measures ensure that Interhearing screening tests are performed to the highest standards and are both reliable and accurate.

-The experience and knowledge of our Interhearing Audiologists ensures that hearing loss is neither overlooked nor misdiagnosed and consequently only appropriate and necessary medical referrals are made, giving assurance that valuable work time is not wasted on unnecessary medical appointments.
+The experience and knowledge of our Interhearing Audiologists ensures that hearing loss is neither overlooked nor misdiagnosed, and consequently only appropriate and necessary medical referrals are made.
+This gives assurance to all concerned that valuable work time is not wasted on unnecessary medical appointments.

-Many other hearing screening companies inappropriately use nurses rather than qualified Audiologists to perform hearing screening, these nurses, although qualified medically, receive their qualification to administer hearing screening tests by attending a one day course.
-The BSA, providers of this qualification, add this disclaimer to the course:
+Many other hearing screening companies inappropriately use nurses rather than qualified Audiologists to perform hearing screening.
+Although these nurses are medically qualified, they receive their qualification to administer hearing screening tests by attending a one-day course.
+The BSA (providers of this qualification) add this disclaimer to their course: